 Train your staff

-To prevent sweethearting, store owners should make transparent rules for their workers.
-Although giving discounts to friends may not be considered ‘cheating’ by many retail employees, many others have the policy to discourage them from doing so in the first place.
+To prevent sweetheartening, store owners should make transparent rules for their workers.
+Although giving discounts to friends may not be considered ‘cheating’ by many retail employees, many others have a policy to discourage them from doing so in the first place.

 A smart solution to sweethearting scams is having well-monitored inventory control.
 If an employee can give away goods for months without you knowing, it’s a failure of your inventory system.
 To have better control over your inventory, you can consider having a powerful point-of-sale system that supports this.